Christina Scott

-Christina Martha Elena Scott (born 25 December 1974) is a British civil servant and diplomat.
+Christina Martha Elena Scott (born 25 December 1974) is a British civil servant and diplomat, currently serving as Director General Network at the Foreign, Commonwealth & Development Office (FCDO).
+She is responsible for leading and managing the global network, ensuring the FCDO acts as the integrator of the UK government's priorities and capabilities abroad, and for relationships with key international governments and foreign stakeholders.
 She served as Governor of Anguilla between 2013 and 2017, and was the first woman to hold the post.
 She was appointed Deputy Head of Mission at the British Embassy Beijing in September 2018.
-Since October 2022 she has served as Minister and Deputy High Commissioner to India at the British High Commission in New Delhi.
+From October 2022 to October 2025, she served as Minister and Deputy High Commissioner to India at the British High Commission in New Delhi.

 She was educated at Francis Holland School, Clarence Gate and Christ Church, Oxford.

 Prior to her governorship of Anguilla, she was a civil servant: